bcgov/data-publication/pages/dps_bcdc_record.md

     |Public | All users of the catalogue can view the metadata record.
     |IDIR | Only IDIR credentials can view the metadata record.

-**Keywords**: These are the searchable terms for the metadata record.
-Enter meaningful keywords here.
-Think of what users may use for search terms to find the dataset in the Catalogue.
+**Keywords**: These are the searchable terms for the metadata record, and at least one keyword is required, however, not limited to just one keywork
++ Enter meaningful keywords here.
++ Think of what users may use for search terms to find the dataset in the Catalogue.

 **State**: When creating a new metadata record, the state will be set to DRAFT once you click on this state.